-Job Openings and Labor Turnover Survey Highlights December 2017
+Job Openings and Labor Turnover Survey Highlights March 2018

-Bureau of Labor Statistics February 6, 2018
+Bureau of Labor Statistics May 8, 2018

 - The ratio of unemployed persons per job opening varies with the business cycle. - When the most recent recession began (December 2007), the ratio of unemployed persons per job opening was 1.9.
-The ratio peaked at 6.6 unemployed persons per job opening in July 2009 and declined to a historic low of 1.1 in September 2017. - The ratio of unemployed persons per job opening was 1.1 in December 2017.
+The ratio peaked at 6.6 unemployed persons per job opening in July 2009. - The ratio of unemployed persons per job opening reached a historic low of 1.0 in March 2018.

 - The number of job openings declined to a series low in July 2009, one month after the official end of the most recent recession.
 Employment continued to decline after the end of the recession, reaching a low point in February 2010. - Employment has trended upward since the low in February 2010 and passed the January 2008 peak in May 2014. - Job openings have trended upward since a series low in July 2009 with occasional flat periods such as early to mid 2013 and late 2016.
 Job openings surpassed the April 2007 prerecession peak in August 2014.
-In December 2017, there were 5.8 million job openings.
+In March 2018, there were 6.6 million job openings, a new series high.

-- In December 2017, there were 5.5 million hires and 5.2 million total separations. - Hires have exceeded separations since October 2010.
+- In March 2018, there were 5.4 million hires and 5.3 million total separations. - Hires have exceeded separations since October 2010, consistent with the rise in employment over the same period.

 - The Beveridge Curve is the economic model used to examine the inverse relationship between labor demand and labor supply over time.
 The curve plots the job openings rate with respect to the unemployment rate. - During an expansion, the job openings rate is high and the unemployment rate is low moving to points along the curve up and to the left.
 During a contraction, the job openings rate is low and the unemployment rate is high moving to points along the curve down and to the right.
 A shift in the Beveridge curve can indicate a structural shift in the economy due to industry-based structural mismatch and geography-based structural mismatch.
-For example, if the job openings rate and the unemployment rate are both high, this could shift the entire curve up and to the right. - From the start of the most recent recession in December 2007 through the end of 2009, the series trended lower and further to the right as the job openings rate declined and the unemployment rate rose. - In December 2017, the unemployment rate was 4.1 percent and the job openings rate was 3.8 percent.
+For example, if the job openings rate and the unemployment rate are both high, this could shift the entire curve up and to the right. - From the start of the most recent recession in December 2007 through the end of 2009, the series trended lower and further to the right as the job openings rate declined and the unemployment rate rose. - In March 2018, the unemployment rate was 4.1 percent and the job openings rate was 4.2 percent.

 - Job openings have increased since a low in July 2009.
 They returned to the prerecession level in March 2014 and surpassed the prerecession peak in August 2014.
-There were 5.8 million open jobs on the last business day of December 2017. - Hires have increased since a low in June 2009 and have surpassed prerecession levels.
-In December 2017, there were 5.5 million hires. - Quits have increased since a low in September 2009 and have surpassed prerecession levels.
-In December 2017, there were 3.3 million guits. - For most of JOLTS history, the number of hires (measured throughout the month) has exceeded the number of job openings (measured only on the last business day of the month).
+There were 6.6 million open jobs on the last business day of March 2018, a new series high. - Hires have increased since a low in June 2009 and have surpassed prerecession levels.
+In March 2018, there were 5.4 million hires. - Quits have increased since a low in September 2009 and have surpassed prerecession levels.
+In March 2018, there were 3.3 million quits. - For most of the JOLTS history, the number of hires (measured throughout the month) has exceeded the number of job openings (measured only on the last business day of the month).
 Since January 2015, however, this relationship has reversed with job openings outnumbering hires in most months. - At the end of the most recent recession in June 2009, there were 1.2 million more hires throughout the month than there were job openings on the last business day of the month.
-In December 2017, there were 323,000 fewer hires than job openings.
+In March 2018, there were 1.1 million fewer hires than job openings.